Cauliflower Tabbouleh Salad

 Type your email & I’ll send it to you!

-Cauliflower Tabbouleh is soo good!
+Cauliflower Tabbouleh RICE SALAD is so good!

 I make cauliflower tabbouleh when I want all the flavor of the classic but don’t feel like cooking anything.
 It’s one of those swaps that sounds trendy, but it actually works and still feels like tabbouleh on the plate.
 Instead of bulgur, I grate the cauliflower until it looks like fine crumbs and toss it with olive oil and lemon right away so it softens slightly.
 Then it’s the usual parsley, tomatoes, green onions, and mint.
 Cauliflower tabbouleh is fresh, simple, and comes together fast, which is usually why I end up making it.